oanda/apidocs/sections/orders.md

     {
-      "id" : 54332,               // The ID of the close Order transaction "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "price" : 1.30601           // The pirce Order executed at "units" : 2,
+      "id" : 54332,               // The ID of the close Order transaction "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "price" : 1.30601           // The price at which the Order executed "units" : 2,
       "side" : "sell",
       "ocaGroupId" : 0